Roku Ultra Review 2020

-Besides a streaming box, the Roku Ultra package also comes with an AC power adapter, a remote with batteries, and a pair of black JBL earbuds to use with the remote.
-We know that packaging space is tight, but would it have killed Roku to include even a cheap HDMI cable?
-It’s a single missing piece that delays the promised “Start streaming now!” process.
+Besides a streaming box, the Roku Ultra package also comes with an AC power adapter, a remote with batteries, an HDMI cable, and a pair of black JBL earbuds to use with the remote.

 How to set up your Roku Ultra

-- Once you’ve secured your own HDMI cable (grrr), the on-screen setup wizard will take you through the steps of launching the Ultra.
+- Once you’ve secured the HDMI cable, the on-screen setup wizard will take you through the steps of launching the Ultra.